Advertising is an ancient art.

 In Caples’ famous headline, you see these elements playing out.

 A favorable, specific image is projected, which teases.
-That is why you keep reading.

 4. Tap into one overwhelming desire — Eugene Schwartz